RethinkWhat/chatbot/README.md

 Question -> RASA -> Determine Intent -> If unable to meet threshold, fallback to RAG -> Make Chunks and Embed Query (Convert to its Numerical Representation/ Features) -> FAISS (Vector Search to determine the relevant chunks) -> Include Chunks in query -> Pass to LLM -> Get Answer

-1. To start the rag server issue the following command:
-    - /opt/anaconda3/envs/rag_venv/bin/uvicorn main:app --reload
-2. To start the rasa actions server (The pipeline to allow the fallback mechanism to RAG) issue the following command
-    - /opt/anaconda3/envs/rasa_venv/bin/rasa run actions
-3. To start the chatbot issue the following command:
-    - /opt/anaconda3/envs/rasa_venv/bin/rasa shell

-1. Locally will need to download poppler and tesseract:
-    - brew install poppler (or Windows equivlent)
-    - brew install tesseract
+To run the project a docker compose file has been created.
+Issuing the "up" command will be sufficient if the aim is to run the project on a CPU.
+We advise against it.
+Instead, opt to run Ollama on the GPU under the network "chatbot_network" so that it can be detected by the other services.
+After running the ollama model, two services will need to be installed within the containers, which can be done by issuing the following commands:
+   1. ollama pull llama3:8b
+   2. ollama pull nomic-embed-text

 ## Flow